SHAHENSHAH31/backend-email-confirmation-and-auth/README.md

 SMTP_FROM=your_sender_email
 APP_URL=your_application_url or http://localhost:8000/api
 ```

+>>>>>>>>>>if you are using http://localhost:8000/api then you can test the confirmation link mail on the same device where this code is running otherwise you need to deployee this code

 # Gmail SMTP Setup Guide

 This guide explains how to set up and use Gmail's SMTP service for sending emails through your application.